arrow-kt/arrow/arrow-docs/docs/docs/patterns/glossary/README.md

 applicative<OptionHK>()
 ```

-This means that we can define the functions without passing the second parameter as long as we tell the compiler what type we're expecting the function to return.
+So, because `randomUserStructure` provides a default value for [`Applicative`]({{ '/docs/typeclasses/applicative' | relative_url }}) that's looked up globally, we can call it without passing the second parameter as long as we tell the compiler what type we're expecting the function to return.

 ```kotlin
 val list: ListKW<User> = randomUserStructure(::User).ev()